SharePoint/sp-dev-docs/docs/schema/module-element-site.md

 A detailed **Module** element appears in a **Modules** element directly under the **Project** element of an  `Onet.xml` file.
 Each such module is referenced by at least one other **Module** element that is in a **Configuration** element of the same file.

 The **Module** element specifies a file or collection of files and a location where the files are installed during site creation.
-If the file is a Web Part page, the module definition can specify which Web Parts should be included on the page.
+If the file is a web part page, the module definition can specify which Web Parts should be included on the page.

 ## Example